ranja-sarkar/Optimization-NOGD/README.md

 # Categories of optimization algorithms

-This is trictly based on whether or not one can calculate or compute the gradient of objectove function.
+This is strictly based on whether or not one can calculate or compute the gradient of objective function.

 <img width="474" alt="5" src="https://github.com/user-attachments/assets/772ada5b-da96-40ab-a1c4-ac41130e3f7a" />